 A big chest can be appreciated and noticed year-round — under a tank top or a parka, it shows.
-And the chances are good that if you’ve spent years building up your pectorals to Terry-Crews-in-an-Old-Spice-commercial level, then you probably also have the pressing strength to match.
+And the chances are good that if you’ve spent years building up your pectorals to Terry Crews‘ level, then you probably also have the pressing strength to match.
 Not there yet?
 That’s cool.

-We’ve compiled a list of the eight best chest exercises (which, yes, are still useful if you’re already jacked) and a few sections on how to train your chest.
+We’ve compiled a list of the 10 best chest exercises (which, yes, are still useful if you’re already jacked) and a few sections on how to train your chest.
 Heed our advice and then heave some weights.

 Best Chest Exercises